Contents

 These steps are shown in the annotated screenshots below.

-In order to create a stack/ePoster in Learning Toolbox for a conference you must have activated the invite link you were sent for that conference stack/ePoster and you must have signed in using the same account you used when you activated your invite link.
+In order to create a stack in Learning Toolbox for a conference or event you must have activated the Learning Toolbox invite link you were sent for that ePoster or stack and you must have signed in using the same account you used when you activated your invite link.
 If you have not received and activated your invite link then read this FAQ answer [How do I find my invite link].

 After you have signed into Learning Toolbox (https://my.ltb.io/) do you see the Getting Started Page (image below) when you click on Create Stack?

-If you see the Getting Started Page then this means your account does not have permission to make an ePoster/stack.
+If you see the Getting Started Page then this means your account does not have permission to make a stack.
 There are two possible reasons for this:

 You are not signed in.
 Check that you are signed in.
 If you are not signed in then click on Sign In and make sure to sign in using the same account as you used when you activated your invite.